 Active Learning Theory vs Interactive Reinforcement

-Active learning is a different concept.
-It asks learners to figure out the correct answer to a question, using their own knowledge, and clues provided to them in the lesson, following the “show, don’t tell” principle of education.
-It lets them makes mistakes, and challenge themselves, while always making sure they understand the correct answer once they’re done.
+How does active learning theory differ from interactive reinforcement, then?
+Active learning asks learners to figure out the answer to a question using context clues, interactions, and materials provided to them during the training.
+It follows the “show, don’t tell” principle of education.
+It allows them to make mistakes and challenge themselves, while the trainer facilitates them and makes sure they’re on the right track.

 Interactive reinforcement, on the other hand, is a different concept.
 It involves recalling lessons and isn’t necessarily about finding new insights.
 An example of interactive reinforcement is when a trainer asks questions during discussions about information previously covered during training.
 The trainer expects the trainees to already know the answer to their questions.
 This method forces the learner to recall and revisit what they’ve been previously taught.